ISSN: 1678-9741 - Open Access

 Reflections engendered as a practicing translator concerning the language of Anatomy

-Alexandre Lins WerneckI
+Alexandre Lins Werneck1

 Keywords: Terminology; Terminology as Topic; Language; Translations